About the Play Therapy Online Training Academy and the Presenters:

 (From the Center for Play Therapy, University of North Texas website)

-Dr Garry L. Landreth, Ed.D., LPC, RPT-S, internationally known for his writings and work in promoting the development of Child Centered Play Therapy, is a Regents Professor in the Department of Counseling and Higher Education and founder of the Center for Play Therapy at the University of North Texas.
+Dr Garry L. Landreth is internationally known for his writings and work in promoting the development of Child Centered Play Therapy, is a Regents Professor in the Department of Counseling and Higher Education and founder of the Center for Play Therapy at the University of North Texas.

 Dr. Landreth is a frequent speaker at play therapy conferences around the world.
 His more than 150 journal articles, books, and videos include the recent 3rd edition of his award-winning book Play Therapy: The Art of the Relationship, which has been translated into several languages.
 Dr. Landreth's other recent books are Child Parent Relationship Therapy (CPRT): A 10-Session Filial Therapy Model and the accompanying Child Parent Relationship Therapy (CPRT) Treatment Manual.
 His CPRT Model received the Parent Education Best Practices Award.